adhdproject/adhdproject.github.io/Tools/OpenCanary.md

 If you're using nano, then all you need to do to save is hit `Ctrl+O` then `Ctrl+X` to exit.

 Now that we've done that, let's spool up the daemon and see if our changes worked.

+NOTE: if you already have the daemon running you can kill it with **`sudo venv/bin/opencanaryd --stop`** before trying to restart it with the new configuration.
+(Make sure you're in /opt/opencanary)

 `/opt/opencanary$` **`sudo venv/bin/opencanaryd --start`**